 In progress activity

-This section includes tasks that you have completed and are awaiting a response, or partially-completed tasks that you have saved but not submitted.
+This section includes tasks that you have completed and are awaiting a response for.

 This is where you can find tasks you have completed on the site during the current test cycle.
 You can also find copies of correspondence generated by the system.
 Correspondence will open in a different window to aid printing.
 You must allow pop-ups in your internet browser if you want to print copies of emails or completed forms.

 You’ll find the following symbols under ‘Completed activity’: